 - Enable students to develop their self-knowledge, self-esteem and self-confidence. - Enable students to distinguish right from wrong and to respect the civil and criminal law of England. - Encourage students to accept responsibility for their behaviour, show initiative, and to understand how they can positively contribute to the lives of those living and working in the locality of the Colleges and to society more widely. - Enable students to acquire a broad general knowledge of and respect for public institutions and services in England. - Further tolerance and harmony between different cultural traditions by enabling learners to acquire an appreciation of and respect for their own and other cultures. - Encourage respect for other people. - Encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England. - 7.1.
-Examples of how will achieve these are: - Provide materials on the strengths, advantages and disadvantages of democracy, and how democracy and the law works in Britain, compared to other forms of government in other countries. - Ensure all students within Eastern Education Group have a voice that is listened to, and demonstrate how democracy works by actively promoting democratic processes such as a Student Ambassadors. - Use opportunities such as general or local elections to hold mock elections to promote fundamental British values and provide learners with the opportunity to learn how to argue and defend points of view. - Consider the role of extra-curricular activity, including any run directly by students, in promoting fundamental British values. - Continue to provide a programme of Enrichment which includes a Fresher's Event, class talks, and agency visits. - Prepare our students for work by requiring them to have College Membership cards and to encourage them to challenge anyone who is not part of our college community, therefore taking responsibility to keep our College family safe. - All Staff are required to tackle poor student behaviour and are offered training in assertiveness and de-escalation to support this.
+Examples of how will achieve these are: - Provide materials on the strengths, advantages and disadvantages of democracy, and how democracy and the law works in Britain, compared to other forms of government in other countries. - Ensure all EEG students have a voice that is listened to, and demonstrate how democracy works by actively promoting democratic processes such as a Student Ambassadors. - Use opportunities such as general or local elections to hold mock elections to promote fundamental British values and provide learners with the opportunity to learn how to argue and defend points of view. - Consider the role of extra-curricular activity, including any run directly by students, in promoting fundamental British values. - Continue to provide a programme of Enrichment which includes a Fresher's Event, class talks, and agency visits. - Prepare our students for work by requiring them to have College ID Badges and to encourage them to challenge anyone who is not part of the EEG community to keep everyone safe.

+• All Staff are required to tackle poor student behaviour and are offered training in assertiveness and de-escalation to support this.